VernierST/GDXLib/README.md

 - This function sets a specific sensor for data collection.
 - This function has one parameter: `GDX.enableSensor(byte selectedSensor)`
-- Each Go Direct device has one or more onboard sensors.
+- Each Go Direct device has one or more onboard sensor channels.
 These sensors have a unique sensor number.
 Use the sensor number to enable the sensor.
 Use this same sensor number as the argument for all of the other functions that have a selectedSensor parameter.
-- If, for example, you want to collect data from your Go Direct device's sensor #2
+- If, for example, you want to collect data from your Go Direct device's sensor channel 2
   - `GDX.enableSensor(2)`
 - The function can also enable the device's default sensor by setting the selectedSensor as 255.
 Make sure to use 255 as the selectedSensor value for all of the other functions that require this parameter.
   - `GDX.enableSensor(255)`